SKILLED SERVICE BARGAINING UNIT: F OVERTIME ELIGIBLE NCP

 NATURE OF WORK

-Employees receive close supervision from a higher level Human Service Specialist or designated administrator.
+Employees receive moderate supervision from a higher level Human Service Specialist or designated administrator.

 Position placement in this classification is determined by the Classification Job Evaluation Methodology.
 The use of this method involves comparing the assigned duties and responsibilities of a position to the job criteria found in the Nature of Work and Examples of Work sections of a classification specification.